-imposed based on the severity of the offense if infractions of ethical management regulations are verified.
-The President Office is responsible for the implementation of ethical corporate management policies and the formulation, monitoring and execution of prevention plans.
-The implementation status is reported to the board of directors on an annual basis.
-No instances of corruption were reported in 2018.
+- The President Office is responsible for the implementation of ethical corporate management policies and the formulation, monitoring and execution of prevention plans.
+The implementation status is reported to the board of directors on an annual basis. - No instances of corruption were reported in 2018